romangalperin/2023-people-analytics/project/pa-project.md

 - What are the organizational and social factors associated with the length of patent application prosecution?
-- What is the role of network structure here?
+- What are the organizational and social factors associated with examimer attrition?
-- What is the role of race and ethnicity in the processes described in the questions above?
+- What is the role of gender, race and ethnicity here in the processes underlying the question above?

 Offer convincing analysis, as well as projections and related recommendations.